-- If you can still run Windows and have not deleted the recovery partition, see Recovering from Windows on page 26. - If you cannot run Windows, your original hard drive has been completely re-formatted or you have installed a replacement hard drive, see Recovering from a recovery backup on page 29.
+- If you can still run Windows and have not deleted the recovery partition, see Recovering from Windows below. - If you cannot run Windows, your original hard drive has been completely re-formatted or you have installed a replacement hard drive, see Recovering from a recovery backup on page 32.